Extreme heat

 Sign up for emergency alerts in your area.
 State emergency management offices for Kaiser Permanente areas are:

-If you’re unable to afford your cooling costs, weatherization expenses, or energy-related home repairs, contact the Low Income Home Energy Assistance Program for help.
+If you can’t afford your cooling costs, weatherization expenses, or energy-related home repairs, contact the Low Income Home Energy Assistance Program for help.

 Find assistance programs in your area using the Kaiser Permanente Community Support Hub.